Sumiannn/KEVIICompanionApp/README.md

 - As a KEVIIan, I can check what facilities are available for booking so that I can aboid potential conflict
 - As a KEVIIan, I can read about the hall's history and current information so that I resonate better with the community
 - As a KEVIIan, I can check what student/ CCA led initiatives are ongoing so that I can support my peers
-- As a KEVIIan, I can post questions to the KEVII community via the Forum so that I can get help/ support
+- As a KEVIIan, I can post questions to the KEVII community via the Forum so that I can get help/support
-- As an Admin/ JCRC, I can broadcast the latest happenings of the hall so that residents are up to date
+- As an Admin/JCRC, I can broadcast the latest happenings of the hall so that residents are up to date
-- As an Admin/ JCRC, I can moderate the bookings of facilities so that we comply with any restrictions due to the current pandemic
+- As an Admin/JCRC, I can moderate the bookings of facilities so that we comply with any restrictions due to the current pandemic

 #### Poster and Video for KEVII Companion App
 [Poster](https://drive.google.com/file/d/19mow_U1EuReTTWyCUIcRKHue_S2a3xzY/view?usp=sharing)